Generalizable Video Quality Assessment via Weak-to-Strong Learning: Weak-to-Strong Learning for VQA

 \subsection{Experimental Results and Analysis}

-We report overall in-domain and OOD performance in Figure~\ref{fig:performance_w2s}, with per-dataset results provided in Appendix~\ref{section: More Details of Weak-to-strong generalization Effect}.
-For in-domain benchmarks, the student model achieves performance comparable to its teachers, with an average improvement of $0.24\%$, indicating that our simple knowledge distillation approach effectively transfers quality assessment knowledge from weak to strong models.
-While for OOD benchmarks, the student exhibits substantial average gains of $7.87\%$ over its teachers, highlighting a pronounced weak-to-strong generalization effect.
+We report overall in-domain and OOD performance in Table~\ref{tab:single_performance_ave}.
+For student models supervised by weak teachers, we present results trained on (i) a randomly sampled subset of our data with the same scale as LSVQ (27k videos), and (ii) the full large training set (200k videos).
+When training on 27k videos, for in-domain benchmarks, the student model achieves performance comparable to its teachers, with only a minor degradation of $0.15\%$, While for OOD benchmarks, the student exhibits substantial average gains of $6.05\%$ over its teachers, highlighting a pronounced weak-to-strong generalization effect.
 Interestingly, for stronger teacher models such as MinimalisticVQA (IX) and Q-Align, we observe that their student counterparts achieve comparable performance on in-domain benchmarks and even surpass the supervised models on OOD benchmarks.
-We attribute this to the larger training dataset ($200$k videos), which, although pseudo-labeled by VQA models, elicits stronger generalization capabilities than the human-labeled LSVQ dataset ($27$k videos).
+When further scaling up the training data to 200k videos, we observe consistent performance gains on both in-domain and OOD benchmarks, reflecting the benefits of increased data diversity and broader visual coverage.
+Importantly, such scaling is easily supported by our W2S training pipeline, whereas achieving comparable expansion under human-labeled supervision is considerably more expensive and challenging.

+In summary, our results empirically demonstrate a clear weak-to-strong generalization effect in VQA, where the most significant improvements arise on OOD data unseen during training.
+This finding is particularly important for VQA, as in-domain performance on existing benchmarks has largely saturated and even risks overfitting, while current methods suffer from severe degradation on OOD scenarios.
+Weak-to-strong generalization therefore offers a promising paradigm for addressing this challenge, and in the next section we present a practical solution.